Tenement housing in Chicago: Italian-Americans

 Italian Americans have been part of Chicago communities since the incorporation of the city.
 Although the population of Italians in the city began as a rather small minority, with the influx of immigration during the 1890s to 1920s, many Italian communities began to appear throughout the city.
 One of the most famous was known as "Little Sicily", located on the north side of Chicago.
 By 1910, there were around 25,000 Italian and Sicilian immigrants living in city, most of which were from poorer southern Italy.
 Many immigrated to the city using the chain immigration system, where families or communities would send one or two people to the United States, where they would find work and housing, typically through an Italian broker, before the rest of the family followed.
 This contributed to the overcrowded and harsh living conditions for Chicago's Italian residents.

 The housing in "Little Sicily" and other Italian communities was in a frightful state.
 It was located in an area between the north and south side of the city, which was known for being a place of abject poverty.
 The residents lived in old, overcrowded three or four-story buildings, which would often sink into the ground over time.
 Most were forced to pay high prices for low quality housing.
-Although, the area which they resided was surrounded by factories, most Italian immigrants did not want to work in industrial plants, instead choosing to work in rail or construction, who were paid less than their industrial counter parts.
+Although, the area which they resided was surrounded by factories, most Italian immigrants did not want to work in industrial plants, instead choosing to work in rail or construction, who were paid less than their industrial counterparts.
 This led to even more overcrowding within the housing complex due to families moving in together to afford rent.
 Even though the residents did not work in the factories, the housing for many Italians were surrounded by them one side and with the river located on the other.
 This created an almost constant layer of smoke and air pollution which led to an influx of lung related diseases for the residents.

 As a result of poverty and conflict between populations from different parts of Italy, crime became a major problem in "Little Sicily".
 From 1910 to 1920 there was the rise of a group known as the Black Hand, a group which was known for exhorting money from the wealthier Italian immigrants.
 After 1920 and the rise of prohibition, bootlegging become common in the neighborhood.
 The bootlegging industry led to mob violence in the area, mostly between the Aiello and Capone families.
 This led to the destruction of thousands of dollars of property destruction and dozens of deaths among the Italian populations.